Understanding Short-Term Disability Benefits Eligibility

 If you suffer a disabling injury or illness that requires treatment and appropriate medical care for a short period of time (typically 12 months or less), short-term disability (STD) insurance benefits can provide you with income replacement.
-Your STD income replacement benefits are based on your monthly income, along with a predetermined percentage of this income that your plan will pay out each month in the event of a covered, short-term disability after a waiting period.
+Your short-term disability income replacement benefits are based on your monthly income, along with a predetermined percentage of this income that your plan or individual policy will pay out each month in the event of a covered, short-term disability after a waiting period.

 As with long-term disability (LTD) insurance, not every STD policy covers every injury or illness—however disabling it is.
 Examples of commonly excluded short-term disabling conditions are, mental illness and usually workers’ compensation related claims.

 Your STD disability insurance policy should detail which conditions are included and categorically excluded.
 Most STD plans cover:

 - Neck, back, knee, and hand issues

 Your policy will inform you about specific short-term disability benefit start and end dates, the percentage of your monthly income, and the requirements for benefits.

 To receive short-term disability benefits through any insurance company, the policyholder must first file a timely claim and meet all ”proof of loss” requirements.

 Despite variations in language between insurance company policies, major insurance companies tend to use similar concepts, terms and definitions relevant to individual STD or group STD benefits, including: